-Mr. JAY SEKULOW (Chief Counsel, American Center for Law and Justice): If you look at this case, coupled with the 10 Commandments Case, it's becoming very clear that the public display of monuments, even religious monuments, is not a, per se, violation of the Constitution.
+JAY SEKULOW: If you look at this case, coupled with the 10 Commandments Case, it's becoming very clear that the public display of monuments, even religious monuments, is not a, per se, violation of the Constitution.

 TOTENBERG: But Peter Eliasberg of the ACLU disagrees.

-Mr. PETER ELIASBERG (Attorney, ACLU): If we're talking about a symbol that maybe has been there for 70 years, that might be the result, but if youre talking about a symbol thats been there for five years or 10 years or 20 years, it could be a completely different result.
-I dont see this as any kind of broad pronouncement that shows that in any case in the future where the governments held to have acted unconstitutionally, can just simply go turn around and transfer the land under any set of circumstances and that alone would be enough to remedy the problem.
+PETER ELIASBERG: If we're talking about a symbol that maybe has been there for 70 years, that might be the result, but if you're talking about a symbol that's been there for five years or 10 years or 20 years, it could be a completely different result.
+I don't see this as any kind of broad pronouncement that shows that in any case in the future where the government's held to have acted unconstitutionally, can just simply go turn around and transfer the land under any set of circumstances and that alone would be enough to remedy the problem.

 TOTENBERG: University of Michigan Law Professor Douglas Laycock, who filed a brief urging the court to uphold the order to dismantle, notes that yesterday's ruling did not resolve the big question waiting to be answered: whether the government can itself place a religious symbol on government land.

-Professor DOUGLAS LAYCOCK (University of Michigan Law School): The real issue about, you know, whether it's crosses or any other kind of display, is postponed until the next case, and I'm not optimistic about how the next case is going to come out.
+DOUGLAS LAYCOCK: The real issue about, you know, whether it's crosses or any other kind of display, is postponed until the next case, and I'm not optimistic about how the next case is going to come out.

 TOTENBERG: Nina Totenberg, NPR News, Washington.